TrevorHD/FlowerHeightShifts/README.md

 # Overview
-Analysis of how increases in ambient temperature affect the distribution of flower heights in two invasive thistle species, as well as the resulting effects on dispersal.
+An analysis of experimental results examining how increases in ambient temperature affect the distribution of flower heights in two invasive thistle species, as well as the resulting effects on dispersal estimates under a fluid dynamics model.

 # Files